swindonmakers/documentation/legal/articles.md

         the members present in person or by proxy and entitled to vote must choose one of their number to chair the meeting.

 16. 1.
-The members present in person or by proxy at a meeting may resolve by ordinary resolution that the meeting shall be adjourned.
+The members present in person, or by proxy, at a meeting may resolve by ordinary resolution that the meeting shall be adjourned.